jubnzv/moonsmith/README.md

 To perform an evaluation of your tool, that works with Lua, it may be convenient to write a script that generates a random program and runs your tool over it to check output or return code.
 You can check an example of such script in the test suite: [run-test.py](./test/run-test.py)

-moonsmith also tries to use external module with utility functions written in Lua.
-By default they are stored in [lua/lib.lua](./lua/lib.lua).
-This is an optional feature, and you could disable it using `-n` command-line flag, or override some functionality, if you want.

 You can also provide some subtle configuration using a configuration file.
-By default, moonsmith looks it at `.moonsmith.json`, but you can set the specific file using `-c` command-line option.
+By default, moonsmith looks it at `moonsmith.json`, but you can set the specific file using `-c` command-line option.
 Using this file you can disable some Lua constructions which your tooling doesn't support yet.
 See the complete descriptions for configuration options in the [config.ml](./src/config.ml) file.